sinodino/MultivariateStatisticalInference/README.md

 Convert the similarities into dissimilarities by sqrt(sii+sjj-2sij) and then apply classical multidimensional scaling to the resulting dissimilarity matrix.
 Explain the shape of the derived two-dimensional solution.

+Homework 4

+Q1.
+[R] [Textbook IAMA Ex.4.2] Write an R function to calculate the chi-squared distance matrices for both rows and columns in a two-dimensional contingency table.
+Q2.
+[R] [Textbook IAMA Ex.4.3] Use R data "gardenflowers" in the package “HSAUR2".
+The dissimilarity matrix of 18 species of garden flowers is shown.
+Use some form of multidimensional scaling to investigate which species share common properties.
+Q3.
+[R] Remember when we discussed the role of exploratory data analysis and visualization, we used the “USairpollution” data in the package “HSAUR2".
+I showed you the star plots or segment diagrams of the multivariate data (attached below).
+And we had some interesting discussion together to identify cities that have similar patterns, or cities that are close to each other but have different patterns etc. The EDAV is already helping us to identify interesting patterns and providing a guide to “what is the next step” or “what kind of method we should use to analyze the data further”.
+Now use MDS to analyze the data and compare to the geophysical mapping of these cities.
+Tell me everything that you find interesting and/or surprising to you.
+(Hint: you might want to use package “maps” for making the geographical map of the 41 cities, or simply find out the coordinates of these cities (total 41) manually, save in a .csv file and make the map, it is up to you to decide which one you want to use, as some of you are familiar with R package “maps”, some are not.
+Choose either one you feel more comfortable with.)